seopp/seopp.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as an AI researcher at [AITRICS](https://www.aitrics.com/) as the alternative for mandatory military service in South Korea.
+I am currently working as an AI research engineer at [AITRICS](https://www.aitrics.com/) as the alternative for mandatory military service in South Korea.

 My research interests include:
 * Large Language Models